Formal Hypothesis Tests for Additive Structure in Random Forests: Tests for additivity

 \subsection{Tests for total additivity}

-Again assume that our training set consists of only two features $X_1$ and $X_2$ and that the response is observed according to $Y = F(X_1, X_2) + \epsilon$.
-Tests for total additivity asses whether the underlying regression function $F$ is equal to, or at least well-approximated by, a sum of univariate functions so that in this 2-dimensional case, the hypotheses of interest are
+Again assume that our training set consists of only two features and that the response is observed according to $Y = F(X_1, X_2) + \epsilon$.
+Tests for \emph{total} additivity assess whether the \emph{entire} underlying regression function $F$ is equal to, or at least well-approximated by, a sum of functions with disjoint domains.
+When each function is univariate, this simply means that there are no interactions between any covariates but a more general case is also discussed below.
+In the simple 2-dimensional case, the hypotheses of interest are

 Again define a 2-dimensional grid of test points as in Figure \ref{fig:grid} so that each point in the grid has true value $F_{ij}$, predicted value $\hat{F}_{ij}$, and vectorized versions $V_F$ and $V_{\hat{F}}$.
 Define $\bar{F}$ to be the mean of all predictions in the grid and define